jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) 4 years have passed from the end of the period in which the taxpayer provided the return or statement, or made the application, as applicable.
 (1D) For the purposes of the time bar in subsection (1C)﻿(b), a taxpayer who furnishes a statement referred to in subsection (1C)﻿(a)﻿(ii) is treated as having met the requirements for furnishing a tax return for non-resident withholding tax.
 (1E) Despite subsection (1), the Commissioner may not amend an assessment so as to increase an amount of research and development tax credit if 1 year has passed from the latest date to provide a return of income for the relevant tax year, except if the increase is to take into account—
+  (aa) a supplementary return filed using an extension of time under section 33G:
   (a) a notice of proposed adjustment initiated by a taxpayer in accordance with section 113E:
   (b) a request under section 113 initiated by a taxpayer in accordance with section 113E.
 (2) If the Commissioner is of the opinion that a tax return provided by a taxpayer—the Commissioner may amend the assessment at any time so as to increase its amount.